cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 # Background

 CSC - IT Center for Science Ltd. is the national supercomputing center of Finland.
 In addition to running the national supercomputers Puhti and Mahti we lead the LUMI consortium and operate the Top500 #5 system LUMI.
-We also provide support and a comprehensive HPC training for users of the supercomputers.
+We also provide support and a comprehensive HPC training for users of our supercomputers.
 CSC is one of the founding members of PRACE and is currently active in the EuroHPC framework.

 CSC has been training and managing student cluster competition teams since 2022.
 As we are not a university, recruiting teams is a bit more complicated for us.
-Accordingly, we have used our contacts and run open calls for applications to the team.
+Accordingly, we have used our contacts at universities and run open calls for applications to the team.
 From the beginning we have emphasized diversity and encouraged women and students from under-represented minorities to apply.
-The first team Revontuli in 2022 had members from four different Finnish universities, competed in the IndySCC and won the HPL Hero Run Challenge and was ranked #3 in the overall competition, out of ten competing teams.
+The first team (Revontuli) in 2022 had members from four different Finnish universities, competed in the IndySCC and won the HPL Hero Run Challenge and was ranked #3 in the overall competition, out of ten competing teams.
 In 2023 we recruited the students from the Helsinki metropolitan area universities.
 The resulting Team Norppa started training in early 2023 and benefited from the previously gathered experience.
 Again the team was accepted only to the IndySCC but reached #2 overall ranking.
-Wanting to prove their skills in an on-site competition, team Norppa also applied to the SCC@ISC24 but turned down an invitation to the corresponding virtual event, as team had already experienced IndySCC.
+Wanting to prove their skills in an on-site competition, team Norppa also applied to the SCC@ISC24 but turned down an invitation to the corresponding virtual event, as team had already experienced the similar IndySCC.

 This year we are running two teams: One for the SCC@SC24 (Team Löyly) and one for the SCC@ISC25.
 Team Löyly will be the first ever Finnish team to compete in an on-site SCC in Atlanta in November 2024.
-For the SCC@ISC25 there will in fact be two teams applying from Finland: In addition to our team of University of Helsinki students, there is a also team Aalto university.
+For the SCC@ISC25 there will in fact be two teams applying from Finland: In addition to our team of University of Helsinki students, there is a also team from Aalto university.
 The teams are going to train together and share all the information.

 For the ISC25 competition we are leveraging all the experience gathered in the previous successful SCC campaigns and the close collaboration between the two Finnish teams.
 We are confident that both teams deserve slots in the competition and will do well!